-To evaluate the adequacy of the licensee’s ability in a HA environment to; implement mitigative measures in response to a simulated attack on site that is sufficient to create the loss of a large area of the site due to physical damage and/or unknown security state; coordinate Security, Operations, emergency response organization (ERO) and offsite response organization (ORO) required actions to successfully respond to and mitigate plant damage before ocal aw nforcement gencies are able to declared the site secure; and its capability to assess performance via a formal critique process in order to identify and correct weaknesses.
+To evaluate the adequacy of the licensee’s ability in a hostile action (HA) environment to; implement mitigative measures in response to a simulated attack on site that is sufficient to create the loss of a large area of the site due to physical damage and/or unknown security state; coordinate Security, Operations, emergency response organization (ERO) and offsite response organization (ORO) required actions to successfully respond to and mitigate plant damage before local law enforcement agencies are able to declared the site secure; and its capability to assess performance via a formal critique process in order to identify and correct weaknesses.

+Note: If the exercise is being observed or audited by Institute of Nuclear Power Operations (INPO) refer to the emergency preparedness appendix of the memorandum of agreement between INPO and the U.S. Nuclear Regulatory Commission (NRC) (ADAMS ML13129A093) for exercise evaluation interface expectations.

 71114.07-02 INSPECTION REQUIREMENTS

-02.01
+02.01 Confirm that: the licensee has submitted its biennial exercise scenario, Attachment 71114.08, “Scenario Evaluation” has been completed, and any concerns have been provided to the licensee.

 02.02 Prepare for the HA event biennial exercise inspection.
 A HA event exercise is required for each licensee site at least once in the exercise cycle, including each licensee at a co-located site.